Leonwindett/ChessBot/README.md

 ### 4. Problems Encountered

-Throughout the learning process there has been many struggles as expected.
+Throughout the learning process, I encountered and overcame challenges, as expected in machine learning projects.

-The main challenge has been storing enough training data to truly fine-tune the model.
-For context, ~ 450,000 positions and corresponding 'next moves' after vectorisation takes up 17GB.
-Moving my storage system for future machine learning projects to the cloud would hopefully fix this problem and allow me to grow my data base.
+The primary challenge involved managing the storage of sufficient training data to fine-tune the model.
+For example, vectorizing approximately 450,000 chess positions and corresponding next moves required 17GB of storage..
+Transitioning storage systems to the cloud to support scalability and enhance data management for future machine learning projects will enable more efficient database growth and problem resolution

-Another problem faced was pushing the saved tensors to GitHub, again due to the file size.
-After adding the LFS attribute to git I am now able to update the saved folder however it takes an incredibly long time.
-If there is interest in the vectorised data please feel free to contact me and I can share the files an alternate way!
+Another challenge encountered was uploading saved tensors to GitHub due to their large file size.
+By enabling the Git LFS (Large File Storage) attribute, I can now update the saved folder, although the process remains time-consuming.
+If there is interest in the vectorized data, I am open to sharing the files through alternative means.

 ### 5. Learning Experience